UBC-NLP/afrolid/docs/afrolid_cli.rst

 Interactive Command Line
 =====================
-   -  Turjuman interactive cli ``turjuman_interactive`` support only beam search with the following default setting:
+   -  AfroLID interactive cli ``afrolid_cli`` support only beam search with the following default setting:

       -  ``-m`` or ``--model_path``: Rath of the AfroLID model directory, (``Required``)
       -  ``-o`` or ``--max_outputs``: The maximum of the output tanslations (``default value is 3``)